 Sky Gazing

-Due to the pollution in the city, sometimes it is hard to enjoy the beautiful night sky. 🌠 If you are camping in the forest, then don’t miss the opportunity to sky gaze 🌟before tucking in.
+Due to pollution in the city, it can be challenging to enjoy the beautiful night sky at times.
+If you are camping in the forest, don’t miss the opportunity to stargaze before tucking in.
 It was pretty exciting to see the look on my daughter’s face when she saw the starry night.

 Tree Bark Art

 Usually, the forest floor is full of fallen tree bark and branches.
-Ask your child to collect tree bark and bring them home to examine them carefully and then draw the texture on paper.
+Ask your child to collect tree bark and bring it home to examine it carefully and then draw the texture on paper.

 Pro Tip: Instead of drawing the texture on paper, you can also ask your child to create an impression of tree bark by placing a tree bark on the table, putting a plain white sheet on top, and then rubbing a crayon over the sheet.